stnava/ANTPD_antspymm/README.md

 python3 src/slurm/02_job_script.py 0 # run the 3rd subject
 ```

-this will produce a single example run reproducibly.  in this example, only subjects with
+this will produce a single example run reproducibly.
-complete data (t1, rsf and dti) will be run.

 you made need to increase the memory available to your docker container for this to work.